MichaelMoroz/TensorFrost/README.md

 Anp = A.numpy
 ```

-TensorFrost does not support JIT compilation (currently no plans either), so you must create the program before running it.
-Therefore the tensor operations must only be used inside a tensor program.
-Operations outside the function will throw an error, so if you want to do operations outside you must read the data into a numpy array first.

 ### Operations

-TensorFrost supports most of the basic numpy operations, including indexing, arithmetic, and broadcasting (only partially for now).
+TensorFrost supports most of the basic numpy operations, including indexing, arithmetic, and broadcasting.
 The core operation is the indexing operation, which is used to specify indices for accessing the tensor data.
 Depending on the dimensinality of the tensor there can be N indices.
 This operation is similar to numpy's `np.ogrid` and `np.mgrid` functions, but it is basically free due to fusion.

 ```python